Map Of Ottoman Empire With History And Facts

 Where The Ottoman Empire Was Located?

 This is the most frequent questions about Ottoman Empire and its location.
-This large scale map depicts the location of Ottoman Empire.
+This large scale map depicts the location of Ottoman Empire on the World.
 It extented to inlands of Europe until the gates of Vienna.

 The Location Of Ottoman Empire Map